notary jobs notary jobs

 • Legal Notaries: Assist law firms with document verification and client interactions.

-• Public Sector Notaries: Employed by government agencies to notarize public documents.
+• Public Sector Notaries: Government agencies employ them to notarize public documents.

 Challenges in the Profession